Alesa3/StarWars-API/README.md

 # StarWars API

 This is my final project in my Advanced Javascript course.
-In this project I have used JSON, AXAJ and Typescript to be able to fetch from an API and display its data.
-Nonetheless, I have also developed my skills in Sass.
+I have used JSON, AXAJ and Typescript to be able to fetch from an API and display its data.
+This project uses the https://swapi.dev/ API.

 ## Technologies
 - Typescript